jnyryan/jekyll-foundation-quickstart/README.md

 - Pages
 - Comments using DISQUS

-See is tunning in this [demo](http://jekyllfoundationquickstart.herokuapp.com/)
+See is running in this [demo](http://jekyllfoundationquickstart.herokuapp.com/)

 ###Change the site